bpholden/lickRemoteObserving/README.md

             vncargs: '-passwd=/home/observer/.vnc/passwd',
             ```

-- **Configure Default Sessions:** Lick instruments typically use 4 VNC
+- **Configure Default Sessions:** Lick instruments typically use 6 VNC
-  sessions for instrument control named "control0", "control1",
+  sessions for instrument control.
-  "control2", and "telstatus".
 On a normal invocation of the software
   (via the `start_lick_viewers` command) it will open the six
   sessions specified here.